oracle-livelabs/converged/microservices-cicd/jenkins-oke-flow/jenkins-oke-flow.md

 ### Objectives

-* CI/CD Workflow Walkthrough
+* CI/CD Workflow Walk Through

 ### Prerequisites

-* Oracle Cloud Infrastructure Services, like OKE cluster, OCIR and the Autonomous Transaction Processing databases, GitHub and Jenkins that you created and configred in earlier labs
+* Oracle Cloud Infrastructure Services, like OKE cluster, OCIR and the Autonomous Transaction Processing databases, GitHub and Jenkins that you created and configured in earlier labs
 * The latest version of Git, [GitHub Desktop] (https://desktop.github.com/) and your preferred editor, such as Visual Studio Code, or IntelliJ Idea installed locally on your computer.
 * This lab presumes you setup a workshop repository in your own GitHub account.